 Program Policies

-Before beginning your studies at Advanced Fuller School of Massage, it is important to understand the policies that shape your experience.
-These guidelines bring structure, support, and clarity across attendance, academic expectations, dress code, and holiday schedules.
+Before beginning your studies at Advanced Fuller School of Massage, it is important to understand the policies that guide your experience.
+These policies explain expectations for attendance, academic progress, dress code, conduct, and scheduling.

 Attendance and Tardiness